 COVID-19 Vaccine Hesitancy

-During the pandemic, misinformation in popular and social media included conspiracy theories about the pandemic and the vaccination.
+During the pandemic, misinformation on social media included conspiracy theories about the pandemic and the vaccination.
 As a result, this led some people to be fearful or skeptical about the effectiveness, safety and need for the vaccine.

 Accordingly, BioSpace.com, a Life Science industry news and information source, finds that 47% of Americans are still hesitant to get the vaccine, including some frontline workers.
 In addition, an ABC poll found 44% of respondents prefer to wait and see how the vaccine performs in others.